vaginessa/dns-wiki/DNS.md

 * <s>Add several workarounds since newer systems ignoring the etc/resolver.conf or dhcpcd/dhcpcd-hooks/20-dns.conf files</s>, explained with given links
 * <s>Add AFWall+ workarounds via custom scripts or separate tips</s>
 * Possible explain why Android 4.4.+/5+ wants to call the RIL with RIL_REQUEST_SETUP_DATA_CALL <netcfg dhcp iface>
-* Explain the broken MTU (saw this on so many roms) and list this bug (see ConnectivityService), since Android 5.1.x always seems to use 1500 regardless of what value has dhcp daemon set in option 26 (call interface_mtu).
+* Explain the broken MTU (saw this on so many roms) and list this bug (see ConnectivityService.cpp), since Android 5.1.x always seems to use 1500 regardless of what value has dhcp daemon set in option 26 (call interface_mtu).
 * How can I gather DNS (A/AAA/...) requests? must be re-written
 * Add example output how it should looks like, really? (low-prio)
+* Add traceroute, whois, and dig commands to work with (low-prio)
 * On DNS problems on Android 5.x try to [disable IPv6](https://en.m.wikipedia.org/wiki/Comparison_of_IPv6_support_in_operating_systems), since Android 5.0.1/5.x doesn't like DHCPv6 (maybe next android version will be called N for next bullshit) :)